Cheng Chung-tai: Biography

 On 31 August 2019, Cheng was one of several prominent democrats targeted in sweeping arrests made by police that day.

 In November 2020, pro-democracy Legislative Council members resigned en masse to protest against the latest action by the Chinese Government, leaving Cheng the sole opposition legislator; and along with nonpartisan Pierre Chan, one of the two non-pro-Beijing members.

-Cheng lost his Legislative Council seat on 26 August 2021 after he was disqualified of his ex-officio member in the Election Committee, which would be mandated to elect new Chief Executive, as the authorities deemed Cheng "unpatriotic".
+Cheng lost his Legislative Council seat on 26 August 2021 after he was disqualified of his ex-officio membership in the Election Committee, which would be mandated to elect new Chief Executive, as the authorities deemed Cheng "unpatriotic".

 Academic career

 From 2012 to 2018, Cheng has served as a teaching fellow at the Department of Applied Social Sciences at the Hong Kong Polytechnic University.
 He teaches classes on Hong Kong society, Chinese society, and popular culture.

 In 2016, he was criticised by Kaizer Lau, a member of the governing council of the Hong Kong Polytechnic University for supporting and organising violent protests and advocating for Hong Kong independence.
 Lau also called for the non-renewal of the employment contract of Cheng.

 Cheng lost this position on 30 June 2018 as his teaching contract had not been renewed by the university.
 He quoted a disciplinary letter from the university as stating: "Your conduct and convictions are inconsistent with the university’s commitment to quality education and aspiration to embrace internationalisation".
 He alleged that the university's actions were "political persecution" and were unrelated to his teaching performance.